*Article originally published July 28, 2014, updated Monday, August 21, 2023. Data researched and compiled by Kenneth Reece*

-According to records at the National Climatic Data Center there have been three recorded tornadoes in the area.
+There have been six recorded tornadoes in the immediate area.

 1965 – Avery County: A F2 tornado was documented on April 9, 1965, measuring in length .50 miles and 300 yards wide.
 Property damage was recorded at $25.0K

-1996 – Watauga County: A F1 tornado was documented on April 20, 1996 around 1pm in the Tweetsie Railroad parking lot.
+1996 – Watauga County: A F1 tornado was documented on April 20, 1996, around 1 pm in the Tweetsie Railroad parking lot.
 Measuring in length .1 mile and 20 yards wide.
-1 of the 2 injuries reported was a man that suffered a broke rib after being lifted into the air by the tornado and then dropped.
+1 of the 2 injuries reported was a man that suffered a broken rib after being lifted into the air by the tornado and then dropped.
 16 vehicles were damaged and property damage was recorded at $50.0K

-1998 – Zionville (Watauga County): A F0 tornado was documented on June 3, 1998 around 7:17pm, measuring in length 2 miles and 60 yards wide.
-3 inch hail was reported along with the high winds.
-Trees were reported down around Ayersville, blocking several roads, large trees and power lines in Glendale Springs, large trees in Meat Camp, trees in Mt Airy blocking some roads, trees in Reidsville,and trees and tree limbs causing power outages from 3.5 miles west of Zionville to 1 mile south of Todd.
-Numerous trees were toppled throughout Wilkes County, knocking down some power lines with 3300 people losing power.
-A tornado from five and a half miles west to three and a half miles west Zionville in the western part of Watauga County destroyed a few barns and toppled trees and tree limbs causing power outages.
-Property damage was recorded at $20.0K
+1998 – Zionville (Watauga County): A F0 tornado was documented on June 3, 1998, around 7:17 pm, measuring in length 2 miles and 60 yards wide.
+3-inch hail was reported along with the high winds.
+Large trees were reported down in Meat Camp and trees and tree limbs lead to power outages from 3.5 miles west of Zionville to 1 mile south of Todd.
+The report also says a few barns were destroyed.
+Property damage was recorded at $20.0K.
+Numerous trees were toppled throughout Wilkes County too, knocking down some power lines with 3300 people losing power.

-Wilkes County has recorded 6 tornadoes, with the most recent on September 5, 2011.
-Caldwell County has recorded 8 tornadoes, with the most recent on January 11, 2012. *as of July 28, 2014*
+Wilkes County has recorded 7 tornadoes, with the most recent on Sunday, October 8, 2017, before that was September 5, 2011.
+Caldwell County has recorded 10 tornadoes, with the most recent on Sunday, October 8, 2017 (two warned storms that day), before that January 11, 2012.

 The National Weather Service Storm Prediction Center compiled a map of tornadoes by county from 1952-2010.
 Watauga, Avery, Wilkes and the neighboring Tennessee counties are in the 10 and under category, Ashe is at 0.
 Click on any map for a larger image.